Grease trap maintenance contracts and recurring service plans.

 Useful next steps

-Useful if the enquiry is moving beyond servicing frequency and into a wider, more flexible support arrangement.
+Helpful when the enquiry is moving beyond servicing frequency and into a wider, more flexible support arrangement.

 The clearest route when the site wants the ongoing servicing structure explained more directly.

-Useful if the question is how recurring visits actually get organised in practice.
+Helpful when the question is how recurring visits actually get organised in practice.

 Start with a conversation